 Symptoms typical of hydrops include pressure or fullness in the ears (aural fullness), tinnitus (ringing or other noise in the ears), hearing loss, dizziness, and imbalance.

-There is no vestibular or auditory test that is diagnostic of endolymphatic hydrops.
-Diagnosis is clinical—based on the physician’s observations and on the patient’s history, symptoms, and symptom pattern.
+Diagnosis is often clinical—based on the physician’s observations and on the patient’s history, symptoms, and symptom pattern.
 The clinical diagnosis may be strengthened by the results of certain tests.
 For example, certain abnormalities in electrocochleography (which tests the response of the eighth cranial nerve to clicks or tones presented to the ear) or audiometry (which tests hearing function) may support a hydrops diagnosis.
 New research has shown that MRI with contrast in the inner ear can give a definitive diagnosis of endolymphatic hydrops, but likely would not be able to differentiate between primary (Meniere’s) and secondary.
 This is most commonly not used because clinical diagnosis is often accurate.

 Ménière’s disease (primary idiopathic endolymphatic hydrops) is discussed in detail in a separate publication of the Vestibular Disorders Association (see the list at the end of this document).
 In brief, Ménière’s disease is characterized by sudden, violent attacks or episodes of vertigo, tinnitus, hearing loss, and aural fullness.
 The attacks typically occur at intervals of weeks to months, with symptom-free periods between attacks.
 Over several years, there is partial destruction of hearing and sometimes of balance function.
 Ménière’s disease affects both ears in up to half of those who experience it.
 Treatment is intended to improve symptoms, manage acute attacks, deal with the damage to hearing and balance, and maintain quality of life.

 The treatment of secondary endolymphatic hydrops (SEH) is somewhat different.
 Since SEH is secondary to (that is, results from) an underlying disorder, the symptoms tend to be present more continuously, rather than occurring in spontaneous attacks.
 However, they are often less violent, and SEH may cause less damage to hearing and balance than does Ménière’s disease.